vch-institute/blackhole/README.md

 * ./post -C <corename> /path/to/files </br>
 ```

-An Extremely fast and lightweight PHP LAN Web interface for finding specific keyword strings in Solr indexes.</br>
+<h4>An Extremely fast and lightweight</h4> PHP LAN Web interface for finding specific keyword strings in Solr indexes.</br>
 If you intend to use it, this must be on a webserver, or equivalent,</br>
-With Apache Lucene Solr and JRE 8+ running all on the same machine.</br>
+With _Apache Lucene Solr_ and JRE 8+ running all on the same machine.</br>
 Currently a beta, but will build and share from here.
 This is my own code.</br>
 ALL RIGHTS RESERVED, COPYRIGHT 2018 Diveyez of <a href="https://r2nhosting.com/"></a></br>
 GitHub.com/diveyez @diveyez (Twitter,Soundcloud, Instagram)